JohannesStutz/100-days-of-code/r1-log.md

 - After defining the correct dependencies, installing nbdev git hooks and running `nbdev_clean_nbs`, `nbdev_diff_nbs` and `nbdev_test_nbs`  it's finally working.
 - Better pixelate mode!
 - Added CLI template but no functionality yet

+### R1D22
+Struggled to get something done today.
+Worked a little on the blog but did not really code...